References to changes to the Flood Provisions:

 Clarifies flood provisions apply to substantial improvement and repair of substantial damage and if dwelling in more than one flood zone, the more restrictive requirements apply.

-Specifies determination of net open area of flood openings and separates installation requirements into new subsection.
+Specifies determination of the net open area of flood openings and separates installation requirements into the new subsection.

 Requires all walls to have flood openings, including breakaway walls.